William-Ogilvie/NYC-taxi-data-analysis/README.md

 ## Objective

 Our objective was to do some basic exploration of NYC taxi data using choropleths.
-Then to explore fitting various models two time series for the taxi count at JFK Airport, one daily and one hourly.
+Then to explore fitting various models to two time series for the taxi count at JFK Airport, one daily and one hourly.

 ## Data Sources